RoxanneLeb/Habitat_Rarity/Method.md

 **Data treatment:**

-Method:

-Number of small range species map:
+Method to have the number of small range species map:

 1. Project _1.tif and _2.tif species in moll, resolution 5 km: *ArcGIS using Iterator, see birds_breeding_range.r*
 2. Change resolution in 100 km : *bird_rast_01.py*